-If you know someone who has tampered with their meter or is attempting to defraud their electricity or gas supplier please fill out the form under “Report Fraud”.
-Please note that if you do not provide an address for the alleged tampering we will not be able to investigate.
+If you know someone who has tampered with their meter or is attempting to defraud their electricity or gas supplier please fill out the ‘Report Energy Fraud’ form*.
+If you do not provide an address for the alleged tampering, we will not be able to investigate.

-Alternatively, you can contact the company listed in the attachment (UKRPA Contact Map) for the electricity distribution area where you feel the tampering is taking place, or if you know the energy supplier.
+Alternatively, see our list of UKRPA Members to contact the distribution business for the electricity distribution area where you feel the tampering is taking place, or if you know the energy supplier.